freedom6927/DiffusionREC/README.md

-The seting is following the program of QRNet.
-Please refer to the QRNet.
+The seting is following the program of QRNet and DiffsionDet.
+Please refer to them.